rubyfu/RubyFu/README.md

 Module 0x5 whatsoever the vulnerability was, remote (FTP, IMAP, SMTP, etc.) or local (file format, local system) you'll need to know how to build fuzzers and skeleton exploit for that.
 If you get there you'll need a simple, clean and stable way to build your exploit.
 Here you'll know how to build your fuzzer, exploit and porting your exploit to Metasploit and how to write your own Metasploit modules too.

 #### Module 0x6 | [Forensic KungFu][6]
 Module 0x6 whoever you're, good or bad guy you'll need forensic skills in your hack and/or investigation.
-Here you'll learn more how to deal with registry extracting browsers information and much more.
+Here you'll learn more how to deal with registry extracting browsers' information and much more.

 <br><br><br>